SeisComP/seiscomp/doc/base/time-grammar.rst

                  sensor location of the associated pick must match the sensor location of the target object.
    :param acceptAll: Whether to accept all arrivals or only manually
                      revised arrivals.
-The default is 'true' if not given.
+The default is 'false' if not given.
 Allowed is either 'true' or 'false'.
-If 'true' is given, then either the evaluation mode of the origin or the evaluation mode of the pick must be 'manual'.
+If 'false' is given, then either the evaluation mode of the origin or the evaluation mode of the pick must be 'manual'.